drupal-composer/drupal-project/README.md

 If you want the `composer update` command to automatically update minor versions, like from `8.5` to `8.6` automatically, set the version of `drupal/core` and `webflo/drupal-core-require-dev` to `~8.5`.

+Visit the [Composer Versions and Constraints documentation](https://getcomposer.org/doc/articles/versions.md) for more information.

 ## Generate composer.json from existing project

 With using [the "Composer Generate" drush extension](https://www.drupal.org/project/composer_generate)